alloverse/allovisor/README.md

 1. Install CMake 3.13.0 or newer
 2. Install Lövr 0.13 or later (or follow the distribution instructions to use the embedded version)
 3. `mkdir build && cd build && cmake ..` to prepare to build liballonet
-4. In build, `make allonet && cp allonet/liballonet.dylib ../lua/liballonet.so` to build liballonet
-   and put it in place to be used from lua
+4. In build, `make allonet` to build liballonet. `cpath` will be set up to find it from the lua folder.
-5. Start Lövr with the `lua` folder as the Lövr app, and optionally add `deps/lodr` too for auto-reload.
+5. Start Lövr with the `lua` folder as the Lövr app, and optionally add `deps/lodr` before it too for auto-reload.

 fish: `/Applications/LÖVR.app/Contents/MacOS/lovr (pwd)/deps/lodr (pwd)/lua`
 bash: `/Applications/LÖVR.app/Contents/MacOS/lovr $(pwd)/deps/lodr $(pwd)/lua`

 ### Windows